 {{ item|dump }}

-When you add this code to the template and refresh the page, it will output content similar to the following (the specific content depends on the type of variable):
+When you add this code to the template and refresh the page, it will output something like the following (depending on the type of variable):

 &models.Archive{Id:1, Title:"我的第一篇文章", Description:"这是一篇测试文章。", CreatedTime:1678886400, ...}

-This output clearly demonstratesitemis amodels.Archivethe object of this type, listing all its fields (such asId,Title,Description,CreatedTimeThe current values of ()are crucial for understanding the structure of the data object passed to the template.
+This output clearly showsitemIs amodels.ArchiveThe type of object, which lists all its fields (such asId,Title,Description,CreatedTimeetc.) and their current values.
+This is crucial for understanding the data object structure passed to the template by the system.

 dumpThe filter can display the full picture of variables at once, but in actual debugging, we often need to combine our understanding of different data types with some auxiliary skills.

-3. Lists and Arrays:When a variable is a list or array containing multiple elements (for examplearchiveListreturnedarchives), we need to use{% for %}a loop to iterate over each element.
-Inside the loop, each element is also used todumpFilter:
+3. lists and arrays:When a variable is a list or array containing multiple elements (for examplearchiveListreturnedarchives),we need to use{% for %}a loop to iterate over each element.
+Inside the loop, each element is used todumpFilter:

 {% archiveList articles with type="list" limit="3" %}